(Domino’s franchise business image courtesy of Wikimedia)

 And while that may not be the answer you’re looking for, until you receive the Franchise Disclosure Document, and talk with several existing franchisees, you won’t be able to find out how much they’re making.
 Only then can you make some projections on how much you can make as a Domino’s franchise owner.

-Because unless there’s verified proof of franchisee income, documents or, heck, a recorded conversation between a Domino’s franchisee and the article writer, you got nothing.
+Because unless there’s verified proof of individual franchisee income, documents or, heck, a recorded conversation between a Domino’s franchisee and the article writer, you got nothing.

-Franchising News Update: Domino’s Helps Local Restaurants
+Domino’s Pizza Franchise Helps Local Restaurants

 Participating Domino’s stores across the Greater Boston, Phoenix, Louisville, Laredo and Denver areas…bought thousands of $50 gift cards from local restaurants, randomly gave them out to Domino’s delivery customers, and encouraged them to use the gift cards by ordering directly from the local restaurants so they could avoid delivery app fees.
 These local Domino’s stores gave away more than $100,000 worth of gift cards from locally owned grills, taco places, barbeque joints, bakeries, delis and more, to roughly 2,600 customers throughout early November.